Humana vs Aetna Medicare Advantage Plans

 • D-SNPs for dual-eligibility with Medicare and Medicaid

-• I-SNPs, catering to conditions such as diabetes, cardiovascular disorders, chronic heart failure, and chronic lung disorders.
+• I-SNPs cater to conditions such as diabetes, cardiovascular disorders, chronic heart failure, and chronic lung disorders.

 On the other hand, Aetna provides a DSNP for individuals dual-eligible for Medicare and Medicaid and highlights their Model of Care for coordinated care management for SNP members.